Skip to content

 • Enforce Password Policy: If you checkmark this option, your password should follow the standard password policy.

-• Enforce Password Expiration: Password will expire after a certain period.
+• Enforce Password Expiration: The password will expire after a certain period.

 • User Must Change Password at Next Login: When the user sign-in with these newly created credentials, the Server will ask to change the password.

-We assigned the name John and some random passwords.
+We assigned the newly created SQL Server Login name as John and some random passwords.

-Default Database: Here, you must select the default Database name you want to assign for this user.
+Default Database: Here, you must select the default Database name you want to assign to this user.
 For now, we are choosing the default database.

-Default Language: You can select the language as per your requirements.
-For now, we are leaving it default, which is English.
+Default Language: You can select the language that best suits your requirements.
+For now, we are leaving English as the default.

 Choose the Default Database for SQL Server Login

-Server Roles: Use this page to assign the Server Roles to this User.
+Server Roles: Use this page to assign the Server Roles to this SQL Server Login User.
 We have already explained everything about the Server roles in Create Roles.
 For now, let me select the default Public option.

 Assign Server Roles to User 6

-User Mapping: Use this Login page to select the database and assign database roles to this User.
+User Mapping: Use this create SQL Server Login page to select the database and assign database roles to this User.
 Since we selected the below one as the default database, Login has automatically mapped the user to this database.

 Again, We will write a dedicated article to explain each database role.
 So, for now, let me select the default Public and db_Owner options.